 Benchmark tests indicate the Intel Core i3-1005G1 brings a nice performance boost over the older 8th Gen i3 chips.
 It also surpasses its 8th Gen Intel Core relatives.
 For the real world use, it means the i3-1005G1 can handle perfectly well the usual day-to-day computing chores and tasks like web browsing, text and spreadsheet document editing, video playback, and similar.
 Investing in a laptop with a pricier 10th Gen Core i5 or i7 series makes sense only if you regularly do heavy computing duties like professional video editing or photo editing.

-Gaming benchmarks of the Intel UHD (G1) graphics of the Core i3-1005G1 or Core i5-1035G1 aren’t available yet.
-It is for sure only a basic graphics solution suitable for only light games and potentially heavier games on low detail settings.
-But also certainly, the new Intel UHD with its 32 graphics cores is faster than the 24-core UHD 620 of the 8th Gen i3 chips.
+The built-in Intel UHD (G1) graphics of the Core i3-1005G1 and Core i5-1035G1 is only a basic graphics solution suitable for only light games and potentially heavier games on low detail settings.
+But certainly, the new Intel UHD with its 32 graphics cores is faster than the 24-core UHD 620 of the 8th Gen i3 chips.

 Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
 The scores and real-world performance of the Intel Core i3-1005G1 and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
 However, the benchmark results are good indicators of the processors' performance.